docarray/docarray/docs/integrations/fastapi.md

 ```

-Further, you can send and receive lists of documents represented as a `DocArray` object:
+Further, you can send and receive lists of Documents represented as a `DocArray` object:

 !!! note
     Currently, `FastAPI` receives `DocArray` objects as lists, so you have to construct a DocArray inside the function.